The 9 Best Vlogging Cameras 2018: DSLR, Compact, Mirrorless

 Best Mirrorless Cameras for Vlogging in 2018

-There are very good reasons why it is said that Mirrorless cameras are the future of photography.
-They simply combine the best of both worlds: interchangeable lenses and large sensors with luggability.
+Mirrorless cameras combine the best of both worlds: interchangeable lenses, large sensors, and they are easier to carry around than DSLRs.
 It’s probable that if you are the kind of vlogger that is looking for a camera to record both at home and outside, a Mirrorless will be your most valuable ally.
+If you don’t mind not being able to put them in your pocket, go for one of these.

 Canon EOS M50 – The 2018 Best Vlogging Camera